 Your job is to manage the practice.
 Recognize that this may require you to be firm in some situations.
 Taking on the role of disciplinarian can be particularly challenging for someone who has been promoted from within.
 Suddenly you are no longer a peer but an authority figure.
 You don’t have to rule with an iron fist, but you should set some boundaries and establish your new role as early as possible.

 If you’ve got a background in veterinary medicine, chances are you’ll be tempted to step in and help your team.
 This may be fine in a situation where you are short-staffed, but for the most part, you should be focusing your effort on doing your own job and empowering others on your team to do theirs.
 You’ll learn quickly just how many hats you’ll have to juggle in your new role without adding more to the pile.
 Be willing to say ‘no’ and delegate when necessary.

 If you’re new to practice management, you’re in for a whole host of changes and challenges.
 Just as you are becoming familiar with your role, your team is also acclimating to you.
 Be gentle with yourself and remember, at the end of the day, your employees want you to succeed.
 Sometimes this may require having uncomfortable conversations or making difficult decisions.
 When times get tough, ask yourself a few key questions:

 Is this good for the client or the patient?

 If the answer is ‘yes,’ then you are on the right track.
 Remember – not everyone will always agree with your choices, but they do need to respect them.
 And earning that respect takes trust, which takes time.
 Be patient with yourself and before you know it, you’ll have that practice running like a well-oiled, productive and profitable machine!

-For more practice management tips, advice and expert guidance, be sure to bookmark our blog and check back often for fresh content.
+For more practice management tips, advice, and expert guidance, bookmark our blog and check back often for fresh content.